tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 3. A new ACK content type has been added for reliable message delivery of handshake messages.

-Note that TLS 1.3 already supports a "cookie" extension, which is used to prevent DoS attacks.
-This DoS prevention mechanism is described in more detail below, since UDP-based protocols are more vulnerable to amplification attacks than a connection-oriented transport like TCP that performs return-routability checks as part of the connection establishment.
+In addition, DTLS reuses TLS 1.3's "cookie" extension to provide a return-routability check as part of connection establishment.
+This is an important DoS prevention mechanism for UDP-based protocols, unlike TCP, which establishes return-routability as part of the connection establishment.

 DTLS implementations do not use the TLS 1.3 "compatibility mode" described in Appendix D.4 of {{!TLS13}}.
 DTLS servers MUST NOT echo the